Alice Buckton: Glastonbury

 In 1919 Buckton spoke at a Leisure of the People Conference in Manchester, describing the way in which everyday people in Glastonbury threw themselves into performance of pageant plays.
 As a result, the University Settlement organized a May festival in Ancoats, for which Buckton wrote an allegorical play around the figures of Labour, Beauty and Joy.

+In 1920 Buckton attended a ceremony in celebration of the foundation stone being laid for a theatre in the grounds of Chalice Well, during which she described the theatre as a "another round table," referring to King Arthur's round table.

+In 1922 she led a team who created the 68 minute film Glastonbury past and Present.
+The film was said to the first about the history of a town.

 In 1925 she wrote a series of six radio sketches based on the Arthurian legends, performed by the Cardiff Station Radio Players with music by Warwick Braithwaite.
+It was the first play specifically written for radio.

 In 1938 she received a civil list pension "in recognition of her services to literature and of the services rendered by her father".

+Death

+Buckton died on 10 December 1944 at the home of a friend in Vicars' Close, Wells, Somerset.

+A memorial to Buckton was erected in the Church of St John the Baptist, Glastonbury, by Lionel Smithett Lewis.